cjavadian/cs554-finalproject/README.md

 5. Copy client's .env file into the client/ folder and server's .env file to the server/ folder.
 6. Set up both MongoDB and Redis Servers
 7. Go to server/data folder and enter command 'node seed.js' **Initialize courses collection**
-8. Go to the redis installation folder and launch redis-cli tool
--  Run the following command : SMEMBERS userNames
-9. Go to server folder using command 'npm start'
+8. Go to server folder using command 'npm start'
 - GraphQL port 7050
 - Socket.io runs on port 4001
 - Redis port 6379
-10. Go to client folder using command 'npm start'
+9. Go to client folder using command 'npm start'
-11. Redirect to React app working 'http://localhost:3000'
+10. Redirect to React app working 'http://localhost:3000'
-12. Enjoy!
+11. Enjoy!

 #Notes:
 The chat page have list the users who are online.
 When a new user login, it will take few minutes(less than 3min) that the others see the new user on their page.